-\begin{observation} The $2-$core of a graph $H$ is well-defined and may be obtained by consecutive deletions of the vertices of degree zero and one. \end{observation} \begin{proof} In the end of the deletion process, one obviously obtains a subgraph $H'$ of $H$ of degree two.
-On the other hand, suppose for the sake of contradiction that there is another graph $H''\not \subseteq H'$, which has minimal degree at least two.
-Then, $H'\cup H''$ is also a subgraph of $H$ of minimal degree at least two.
+\begin{observation} The $2$-core of a graph $H$ is well-defined and may be obtained by consecutive deletions of the vertices of degree zero and one. \end{observation} \begin{proof} In the end of the deletion process, one obviously obtains a subgraph $H'$ of $H$ of minumum degree at least two.
+On the other hand, suppose for the sake of contradiction that there is another graph $H''\not \subseteq H'$ which has minimal degree at least two.
+Then, $H'\cup H''$ is also a subgraph of $H$ of minimum degree at least two.
 Let $v$ be the first vertex of $H''\setminus H'$ that has been deleted throughout the construction of $H'$.
 At the moment of its deletion, since $v\in H''$, $v$ had degree at least two, which is a contradiction.
 Thus, every subgraph of $H$ of minimal degree at least two is contained in $H'$, which proves the observation. \end{proof}

-\textbf{Bounds on the number of partitions.} We first state a weak version of the Hardy-Ramanujan theorem on the number of partitions of an integer that will be sufficient for our purposes.
+\textbf{Bounds on the number of partitions.} We first state a weak version of the Hardy-Ramanujan theorem on the number of integer partitions that will be sufficient for our purposes.

-\begin{theorem}\cite{HR} The number of partitions of an integer $n$ is $\exp(\Theta(\sqrt{n}))$ as $n\to +\infty$. \end{theorem}
+\begin{theorem}[\cite{HR}] The number of partitions of an integer $n$ is $\exp(\Theta(\sqrt{n}))$ as $n\to \infty$. \end{theorem}

-The next lemma is an application of the previous theorem: \begin{lemma} For every $M\in \mathbb N$, $M\ge 3$, the number of unlabeled forests on $n$ vertices, in which every connected component is a subdivision of a $k-$star for some $k\le M$, is $\exp(o(n)))$. \end{lemma} \begin{proof} To construct a forest one may first partition its $n$ vertices into vertex sets, from which the trees of the forest will be formed, and then decide on the structure of each tree separately.
-Since the number of partitions of $n$ is $\exp(o(n))$ by Theorem~\ref{Hardy - Ramanujan}, we only need to prove that, for a fixed partition, the number of ways to form a forest of the above type with connected components constructed on the sets of vertices in the partition is at most $\exp(o(n))$.
-Remark that the number of unlabeled $k-$stars on a given vertex set of size $t$ is given by the number of partitions of $t-1$ into $k$ parts.
-This can be done in at most $(t-1)^k$ ways - assigning a number between 1 and $k$ to $t-1$ of the vertices and then combining the vertices with the same number into at most $k$ branches around the last vertex without number is a way to produce any $k-$star on $t$ vertices.
-Therefore, for the sets of size at least $t \ge \log n$ we have a possible number of at most
+The next lemma is an application of the previous theorem. \begin{lemma} For every integer $M\ge 3$, the number of unlabeled forests on $n$ vertices in which every connected component is a subdivision of a star with at most $M$ leaves, is $\exp(o(n)))$. \end{lemma} \begin{proof} To construct a forest, one may first partition its $n$ vertices into subsets that induce the trees of the forest, and then decide on the structure of each tree separately.
+Since the number of partitions of $n$ is $\exp(o(n))$ by Theorem~\ref{Hardy - Ramanujan}, we only need to prove that, for a fixed partition, the number of ways to form a forest of the above type is at most $\exp(o(n))$.
+Observe that the number of unlabeled stars of order $t$ with at most $M$ leaves is given by the number of partitions of $t-1$ into at most $M$ parts.
+This number is equal to the number of non-negative integer solutions of the equation $x_1+\dots+x_M = t-1$, which is at most $(t-1)^M < t^M$.